First Flight Theatre Company

 Maddie Kirby and Frank Farrell

-Two of three cast members from A Christmas Carol
+Two of three cast members from DICKENS BY CANDLELIGHT: A CHRISTMAS CAROL.

 Karen Eterovich and Frank Farrell